View All

 What are Identifiers?

 Different programming elements need to be identified and named uniquely to differentiate them from others of the same kind.
 These are referred to as Identifiers.
-The user defines these names according to their choice and requirements.
-These include names for classes, functions, variables, methods, and so on.
+The user defines these names according to their choice and requirements, including names for classes, functions, variables, methods, and more.

 Also, identifier names cannot be the same as keywords.